rtous/pti-ruben/REST_API/README.md

     res.send('Received request at /students with param studentId='+req.params.studentId) })
 ```
-Add the endpoint to "app.js", relaunch the server and open http://localhost:8080/students/21142250q in your browser.
+Change our previous endpoint within "app.js" accordingly, relaunch the server and open http://localhost:8080/students/21142250q in your browser.

 In a trully RESTful API, route parameters are very important.
 However, in this lab session we will not use them.
 We will focus on the parameters passed with JSON.

+Well, this is enough about routing for now.
+Express includes more sophisticated routing tools such as the app.route() method or the express.Router class but we are not going to address them here.

 ### 1.4.
 JSON